yulijia/freshman21/about.md

 ### Freshman21 is a Jekyll theme.

-Freshman21 is a tribute to Twenty Twelve and Twenty eleven.
+A tribute to Twenty Twelve and Twenty eleven.

 I like wordpress's theme Twenty Twelve and Twenty eleven very much.
 So I called my Jekyll theme Freshman21 (Freshman <q>twenty-first</q> , it means twenty-first century, not twenty-one), this theme is based on my former theme [Freshman](https://github.com/yulijia/freshman/).